What are the git areas?

 Git is a well-known and widely-used distributed version control system.
 It keeps track of changes and performs numerous other functions.
 Adding, deleting, or modifying files in a repository are the procedures that must be performed step by step using git commands.

-What are the working areas in git?
+What are the working areas in Git?

 - Working Tree